 This unit provides students with a broad introduction to molecular biology and how it can be used to investigate health & disease.
 The focus of this unit is primarily on humans and other mammals, but most of the matters discussed apply to a much broader range of species.

 The unit provides students with an understanding of protein structure, function and synthesis; DNA structure, replication, and transcription; DNA technology and its applications; genetics of human disease; molecular biology of cancer.

 The knowledge gained in this unit will complement the practical skills developed in the laboratory classes.
 These laboratory classes will provide students with ‘hands-on’ experience in molecular biology.
-In addition, student will have the opportunity to develop their written, laboratory book-keeping and bioinformatic skills.

 Students should be aware that TCE Year 12 Chemistry (or equivalent) is assumed knowledge for this unit.

 |Coordinator||Doctor Kirsten Fairfax|

 |Available as student elective?||Yes|